 “I am grateful.”

 This is a mantra for the body.

 Oh, how easy it is to bash our bodies for their appearance, limitations, aches and pains.
-It’s all too easy to fall into the self-sabotaging system of body-shaming, when we ought to be tremendously grateful for the fact that we’re alive right now.This physical lifetime is finite, but the love we give is not.
-That love is meant to go full… Click To Tweet
+It’s all too easy to fall into the self-sabotaging system of body-shaming, when we ought to be tremendously grateful for the fact that we’re alive right now.This physical lifetime is finite, but the love involved isn't; the love goes full circle.
+Click To Tweet

 I’ve been saying, “I am grateful” in response to every thought, word, or action directed toward myself that’s anything less than loving.
 I highly suggest you try being good to yourself, too.